futuresimon/sneaker-rating-site/creative_rubric.md

 best practices (20 points)
-x code is well formated and easy to read, with proper commenting (2 points) x requests that contain sensitive information or modify something ont he server are performed via POST not GET (3 points) x Safe from XSS attacks (all content is escaped on output) (3 points) x Safe from SQL injection attacks (2 points)
+x code is well formated and easy to read, with proper commenting (2 points) x requests that contain sensitive information or modify something on the server are performed via POST not GET (3 points) x Safe from XSS attacks (all content is escaped on output) (3 points) x Safe from SQL injection attacks (2 points)
 CSRF tokens passed when editing or deleting posts (3 points)